videolan/x265/doc/reST/threading.rst

 The lookahead module of x265 (the lowres pre-encode which determines scene cuts and slice types) uses the thread pool to distribute the lowres cost analysis to worker threads.
-It will use bonded task groups to perform batches of frame cost estimates.
+It will use bonded task groups to perform batches of frame cost estimates, and it may optionally use bonded task groups to measure single frame cost estimates using slices.

 The function slicetypeDecide() itself is also be performed by a worker thread if your encoder has a thread pool, else it runs within the